Management Information Systems in Education

 Let’s make sure we haven’t skipped a few lessons here and address exactly what comprises a management information system (MIS).
 It’s an IT system that records and collects all manner of information and data and then provides tools for organisation, analysis and reporting.

-The more data tracked and recorded on a management information system, the more useful and powerful it becomes.
+The more data tracked and recorded on a management information system, such as IRIS Ed:gen, the more useful and powerful it becomes.
 This virtualisation process gives users of the system a complete and comprehensive overview of a school, enabling them to drill down and discover exactly what is going on.
 It cuts down administration time, it cuts out the paper trail and it makes it possible for relevant data and records to be pulled up and examined at any time.

 A robust MIS becomes a powerful tool for analysis and decision-making.
 The data recorded can track student performance, teachers and departments.
 It can monitor the finances of teaching departments, the budget of the school kitchen and keep track of payments by parents.
 The more systems and sections that are integrated to work with a management Information system, the more powerful it becomes.